QiuYukang/5G-LENA/doc/source/nr-module.rst

 The size of the sub-bands depends on the channel bandwidth, both in numbers of PRBs.
 It should be set accordingly to 3GPP TS 38.214 Table 5.2.1.4-2 via the attribute ``NrPmSearch::SubbandSize``.

+As of release 4.0, additional PMI selection techniques were included.
+These can be selected by setting ``NrHelper::PmSearchMethod`` attribute to ``ns3::NrPmSearchIdeal``, ``ns3::NrPmSearchFast``, ``ns3::NrPmSearchSasaoka``, ``ns3::NrPmSearchMaleki``.

+* ``NrPmsearchIdeal`` extracts the theoretical ideal precoding matrix from the channel matrix via SVD decomposition, then selects the number of columns (equivalent to the rank) that maximizes the TBS through brute force.

+* ``NrPmSearchFast`` uses a RI selection technique, settable via the attribute ``NrPmSearch::RankTechnique``, to skip all other rank computations.

+  * Available RI techniques include: ``SVD``, based on SVD decomposition;
+    ``WaterFilling``, based on power allocation; ``Sasaoka``, based on increment of channel capacity ratio.

+    * Rank selections ``SVD`` and ``WaterFilling`` must be calibrated per scenario using the calibration factor ``NrPmSearch::RankThreshold``.
+    * After determining the rank, the PMI sub-indices I1 and I2 are searched.

+  * The I1 index, which corresponds to wide-band component, is searched using the channel matrix average.
+  * The I2 index, which corresponds to sub-band component, is searched using the channel matrix averaged per sub-band.

+* ``NrPmSearchSasaoka`` uses the ``Sasaoka`` RI selection technique, then searches for the PMI that maximizes the mutual information, instead of TBS targeted by other techniques.
+Both techniques are proposed in [Sasaoka2019]_.

+* ``NrPmSearchMaleki`` implements a search-free PMI selection exploiting intrinsic characteristics of the 3GPP Type I codebooks proposed in [Maleki2023]_.
+  Since the PMI search is fast, the RI is determined by brute-force search.

 MIMO activation
 ###############